AndiLavera/serverless.cr/README.md

 ## Supported Frameworks

 Serverless.cr is looking to support crytal frameworks out of the box.
-We currently support Athena but PR's are welcome!
+We currently support Athena & Lucky but PR's are welcome!

+> Note: The examples below will run the frameworks HTTP server when the environment variable `SERVERLESS` is not set aka dev environments.
+In AWS lambda, ensure you set the env var `SERVERLESS` to `true` to ensure the lambda runtime is intialized and not the HTTP server.

 ### Athena

+Your main entry file for Athena should look like this:

 ```crystal
 require "json"